WRXinYue/ocean-hub/src/docs/features/deck.md

 # Deck UI

-Deck UI is one of the available UIs in Misskey.
+Deck UI is one of the available UIs in Ocean.
 It is characterized by the ability to build highly customizable and informative UIs by displaying multiple views, called "columns", side by side.
 The deck option is only available on sufficiently large screens like a laptop computer.

 ## Adding Columns